mattoverby/mclscene/README.md

 	mclscene is a generic scene loader for some of my test projects.
 It parses an XML file and stores metadata, which can then be extracted by another application for whatever purpose.
-	Included are distributions of trimesh2 (Szymon Rusinkiewicz, gfx.cs.princeton.edu/proj/trimesh2) and pugixml (Arseny Kapoulkine, pugixml.org).
-Currently it only handles triangle meshes and tetrahedral meshes.
+	Included are distributions of: trimesh2 (Szymon Rusinkiewicz, gfx.cs.princeton.edu/proj/trimesh2), pugixml (Arseny Kapoulkine, pugixml.org), and libmorton (Jeroen Baert, http://www.forceflow.be) Currently it only handles triangle meshes and tetrahedral meshes.

 	There is a viewer sample which can render the scene, but requires OpenGL and SFML 2.